Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Effect:** You can make a regular ranged basic attack against one creature that enters any square of the target area as an immediate interrupt until the start of your next turn.
 After you make this attack, all enemies treat the area as difficult terrain until the start of your next turn.

 #### Spirit Entreaty

-You have three Spirit Entreaty encounter powers: *grasping vines*, *spirit's prank* or *unleashed spirit*.
-Once you have used one Spirit Entreaty power in an encounter, you cannot use another (except via Action Recharge, see below).
+You gain the ability to entreat the spirits for a favour.
+You start with three such effects: *grasping vines*, *spirit's prank* and *unleashed spirit*.

+When you use your Spirit Entreaty, you choose which effect to create.
+You can use Spirit Entreaty once per encounter, however many powers you learn that are usable through Spirit Entreaty (although see Action Recharge).

 > #### Spirit's Prank
 > **Encounter** **Free Action**